In a Nutshell

 ...
 Different to usual dance school methods outside Cuba.

-- We start dancing with the music, and never stop... timba, the hottest dance music ever!
+- We start dancing with the music, and never stop... timba, the hottest dance music in like, forever!

-- We learn the rueda movements in salsa suelta, by dancing not memorizing.
-And we keep it up: suelta will always make you a better dancer.
+- We learn the rueda movements, by dancing them in salsa suelta... not by memorizing foot placement.
+And we keep it up: more "suelta" will always make you a better dancer.

 ...
 Different compared to how Cubans learn.

 - Even in Cuba, calling a rueda with the music is too hard.
-They "take the 8-count, and forget the drama" in Timba music.
 Moving to rueda, they have to give up the musical connection they have in salsa suelta.
 Our technology lets us keep that, it's the best part...

 - Out of the vast culture of Cuban dance, we focus on "salsa suelta"... mainly the bits useful in "rueda de casino".
 No ideals other than having fun together - like a house party in Cuba!